d3usss/landing-site-boilerplate/README.md

 # landing-site-boilerplate

-Bootap files and setup for landing-pages and small websites
+setup for landing-pages and small websites